Walk-Run-N-Rolls

 ^Alternatively, we have a vendor who can print and ship shirts to you.

-What kind of activities take place at a Walk-Run-N-Roll?
+What activities take place at a Walk-Run-N-Roll?

 You might also want to provide food and beverages.
 It’s a good idea to ask local businesses (coffee shops, grocery stores, restaurants, etc.) to donate goods or gift cards.
 At the 2018 Ohio Walk-Run-N-Roll, the organizers used gift cards from a grocery store to buy ingredients to make blue cupcakes!
 In Arizona, they had a hot dog vendor; Massachusetts had Texas Roadhouse come out and provide warm food on a cold, rainy day; and Illinois got PepsiCo to donate snacks from their subsidiary companies.